Seventh Letter: Resumption of the narrative of the third visit (345c–350b)

 Dionysius abused Plato in several ways during his third visit to Syracuse.
 He had promised to send Dion the revenues of his property in Sicily, but reneged.
 Plato in response threatened to leave and was assuaged only when Dionysius proposed a compromise; Plato agreed to remain only until Dion had replied.
 Before that could happen, however, Dionysius sold Dion's property on the cheap, appointed himself the warden of half of the proceeds on behalf of Dion's son, and would let Plato take only the other half to Dion in exile.
 Moreover, the sailing season had already ended and so Plato was forced to remain in Syracuse anyway.

 In the meantime, Dionysius' attempts to cut the pay of the mercenaries who supported his rule provoked a mutiny that was blamed on Heracleides, the leader of the democratic party in Syracuse.
 Theodotes persuaded Dionysius in Plato's presence to permit Heracleides to leave the city in peace, but Dionysius used this merely to flush him out of hiding.
 When Dionysius claimed never to have made any promise to let him go, Plato spoke up and affirmed that he had.

 As a result, Dionysius found a pretext for expelling Plato from the palace (where he had been housed) and lodging him in the soldiers' quarters.
 He then claimed that Theodotes' visits to him there were a sign that he was conspiring with his enemies.
 Plato pleaded with Archytas, who persuaded Tarentum to send a vessel for him.

 Dion's invasion and assassination (350b–351e)

 After leaving Sicily for the third and final time, Plato traveled to Olympia, where he met Dion preparing for war.
 Dion asked Plato for his support, but he refused, claiming that he had been a guest in Dionysius' house and that he did not relish the problems that would be caused by a civil war.
-Dion invaded anyway and was successful.
+Dion invaded anyway and was unsuccessful.
 Plato eulogizes Dion, claiming that he sought power only for the common good.
 Dion fell, he says, because he underestimated the viciousness of the men he was opposing.